| | BACK TO FANFIC LIBRARY | HOME |

 at him.
 "I said he went upstairs!"
 Derek stared at her a few

+moments before heading up after Phillip.
 Running down the hall, Derek heard Phillip's cries.
 "Where is it!"

 Phillip was shouting.
 Derek ran into the room.
 Phillip was pulling books